Eschatologue/CM_wiki/docs/class/druid/star.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a use of your Wild Shape feature to take on a starry form, rather than shape shifting.

 While in your starry form, you retain your game statistics, but your body becomes luminous; your joints glimmer like stars, and glowing lines connect them as on a star chart.
 This form sheds Bright Light in a 10-foot radius and Dim Light for an additional 10 feet.
 The form lasts for 10 minutes.
 It ends early if you dismiss it (no action required), have the ^^Incapacitated^^ condition, or use this feature again.

 Whenever you assume your starry form, choose which of the following constellations glimmers on your body; your choice gives you certain benefits while in the form.

+#### Archer

-**Archer**{ .inl } A constellation of an archer appears on you.
+A constellation of an archer appears on you.
 When you activate this form, and as a **:rsc-b: Bonus Action**{ .rsc } on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within **60 feet** of you.
 On a hit, the attack deals **:dmg-radi: Radiant**{ .dmg-radi } damage equal to 1d8 plus your Wisdom modifier.

+#### Chalice

-**Chalice**{ .inl } A constellation of a life-giving goblet appears on you.
+A constellation of a life-giving goblet appears on you.
 Whenever you cast a spell using a Spell Slot that restores **:trt-hp: Hit Points** to a creature, you or another creature within **30 feet** of you can regain **:trt-hp: Hit Points** equal to 1d8 plus your Wisdom modifier.

+#### Dragon

-**Dragon**{ .inl } A constellation of a wise dragon appears on you.
+A constellation of a wise dragon appears on you.
 When you make an **:d20-save: Intelligence** or a **:d20-save: Wisdom** check or a **:d20-save: Constitution saving throw** to maintain **:spell-conc: Concentration** on a spell, you can treat a roll of 9 or lower on the d20 as a 10.

 ### Level 6: Cosmic Omen